What is Myofascial release therapy?

 My child will not stay still!

-Does myofascial therapy hurt?
+Does myofascial release hurt?

 “We reached out to Zoe when my son had a diagnosis of Sever’s Desease and she has truly transformed his childhood as well as his future life trajectory.
 We were advised by other professionals to stop our son doing sports and playing at school but since he has met Zoe, who’s truly understanding him as an individual and patiently working with him, he’s just like any other 6 year old, able to take part in any activity he feels like doing.
 Zoe has allowed our son to be pain free, which is a stark difference to the child we had before who would wake in pain every single night for years.
 We would highly recommend Zoe for the MFR that she practices, but also for her kind, warm and welcoming way, with an ability to tap into then important aspects of a child’s physical, mental and emotional wellbeing.
 Thank you Zoe!”
 C.P.
 2024